ethereus/SyncIn/README.md

 - download this code and open in visual studio
 - run "flutter pub get" from the main folder
 - run "flutter packages pub global activate webdev" from the main folder
-- run "webdev serve" from the main folder
+- run "flutter run -d chrome" from the main folder
-- "go to http://localhost:8080 in chrome